 Fourth and fifth grade students who maintain an A and B average qualify to be part of National Elementary Honor Society.
 This group serves as a leadership team on our campus and plans and organizes events.

 No Place For Hate is an anti-bullying, anti-bias awareness program that helps create and sustain an inclusive school environment where all students feel valued and accepted.
 To become a No Place For Hate campus, students and staff sign a Resolution of Respect promising to treat others fairly, be kind to everyone despite differences, and help when they see someone being treated badly.
 Campuses then plan and participate in three events focusing on diversity, anti-bias, and how to respond appropriately to bullying or teasing.

 T.A.
 Brown Elementary is proud to announce that for the fourth consecutive year we have received the designation of being a No Place For Hate campus.
 We will participate again this year and are in the process of planning our three events.
 If you are interested in helping please contact Stephanie Garland at 512 414-4286.

 A select number of fifth graders are chosen to help maintain order and safety around campus in the mornings.
 Safety Patrol students greet car riders, help at breakfast and in the hallway, and pass out books for students to read while they wait for the day to begin.

 Special Education & Resource

 The mission for Special Education "in partnership with parents and the community, AISD exists to provide a comprehensive experience that is high quality, challenging, and inspires all students to make a positive contribution to society."
 T.A.
-Brown provides two types of services for our students Pre School Programs for Children with Disabilities and Resource.
-PPCD is special education services provided to children ages 3 to 5.
+Brown provides two types of services for our students Early Childhood Special Education and Resource.
+ECSE is special education services provided to children ages 3 to 5.
 Resource is special education services provided to elementary age students in Grade 1 - 5.